 - 1/4 cup dry red wine or sherry, optional

-- 8 ounces medium or extra-firm tofu, blotted and cut into small dice
+- 8 ounces soft tofu, well blotted and cut into small dice

-- 2 to 3 tablespoons miso, any variety, to taste
+- 2 rounded tablespoons miso, any variety, or more to taste

 - Freshly ground pepper to taste